Guilty plea expected involving San Bernardino terror attack

 Enrique Marquez Jr. is due to appear in federal court in Riverside after signing a plea agreement with prosecutors.

-Marque, 25, of Riverside is the only person criminally charged in the deadly December 2015 attack that also left 22 people wounded at a meeting of San Bernardino County employees.
+Marquez, 25, of Riverside is the only person criminally charged in the December 2015 attack that also left 22 people wounded at a meeting of San Bernardino County employees.

 Husband-and-wife assailants Syed Rizwan Farook and Tashfeen Malik were killed in a gunfight with authorities later that day.